european blue card visa

 If you intend to obtain an EU Blue Card, you must follow the following steps in the order presented below:

-2. Filing the Visa application at the Italian Consulate;
+2. filing the Visa application at the Italian Consulate;

-3. Entering Italy and applying for the residence permit at the competent Police headquarter.
+3. entering Italy and applying for the residence permit at the competent Police headquarter;

 Validity of the EU Blue Card